 What you need to know before you start window shopping.
-Find out what questions you should be asking before you begin.
+Find out what questions to ask before you begin.

 You’ll have a hard time finding a project that brings as many benefits – and stretches your investment dollar farther – than new windows.
 Here are some of the benefits you’ll start enjoying from day one: